Justice Court

 When is Court held?

-Court is usually held on the first and third Thursday of each month at 4:00 p.m. but may be changed.
-All hearings will be held in person beginning in October.
+Court is usually held on the first and third Thursdays of each month at 4:00 p.m. but may be changed.
+Hearings are held in person.

 Court Calendars may be found at Http://www.utcourts.gov/cal/